Tuukka Rask

-At the time of his retirement, Tuukka Rask was among the best statistical goaltenders of all time.
-He holds the Boston Bruins record for regular season games played (564) and wins (308), as well as the playoff record for games played (104) and wins (57).
-He is third in save percentage all-time (0.92103) (first in the salary cap era), third in goals against average (GAA) among goaltenders in the modern era (2.28) (first in the salary cap era), and eleventh in goals saved above average (GSAA) all time (149.934).
-In the playoffs, Rask is fourth in save percentage (0.92517), ninth in GAA (2.22), and twelfth in GSAA (41.676).
+Rask holds the Boston Bruins record for regular season games played (564) and wins (308), as well as the playoff record for games played (104) and wins (57).
+Among goaltenders with at least 250 games played, Rask is fourth in save percentage all-time (0.92103), third in goals against average (GAA) among goaltenders in the modern era (2.28), and eighteenth in goals saved above average (GSAA) all time (149.934).
+In the playoffs (min 15 games), Rask is eleventh in save percentage (0.92517) and sixteenth in GAA (2.22).
 Rask also holds the NHL record for most consecutive playoff games above the 0.900 save percentage mark, eclipsing 23 games during the 2019 Stanley Cup Playoffs.
-He is the only goaltender in modern NHL history to have not lost a Conference Finals game playing at least two series, posting an 8-0 record with 3 shutouts, a GAA of 0.82, and a save percentage of 0.972.
-In addition to his NHL achievements, Rask is also among the top Finnish and European goaltenders of all time.
-He is first in both save percentage and GAA amongst Finnish goaltenders, second in shutouts, and fourth in wins.
-Among European goaltenders, Rask is second only to Dominik Hašek in save percentage, fourth in GSAA, and fifth in shutouts (52).
+He is the only goaltender in modern NHL history to never lose a conference finals game while having played at least two series, posting an 8–0 record with 3 shutouts, a GAA of 0.82, and a save percentage of 0.972 in those Conference Finals games.
+He finished his career 3-3 in game 7s.

-Tuukka Rask was considered to be a true hybrid goaltender known for his economy of motion.
-He was best known for playing a very positionally sound game, where he would absorb the puck into his chest rather than reaching for it with his hands.
+Rask was considered to be a true hybrid goaltender known for his economy of motion and was known for playing a very positionally sound game, where he would absorb the puck into his chest rather than reaching for it with his hands.
 He employed a narrow butterfly and he stayed on his skates to make high saves, rather than dropping to his knees.
 His style incorporates a low and wide stance, a unique shin-lock RVH positioning, and effective rebound control.
-The shin-lock RVH (reverse vertical-horizontal) was a staple in his game during his early seasons as well as later in his career due to hip issues, which ultimately ended his career after an attempted comeback in 2022.
+The shin-lock RVH (reverse vertical-horizontal), which was a staple in his game during his early seasons as well as later in his career eventually caused him hip issues and ultimately ended his career after an attempted comeback in 2022.

-In addition to his play, Rask was well known for his on-ice antics, such as throwing a milk crate, forgetting the score, and the skate blade incident.